 Turnkey implementations can get you to ROI faster

-Think of the Turnkey solution as the solution with the professional roadies — we’ll set you up perfectly so that all you have to do is turn the equipment on and put on your best performance.
+Think of the Turnkey model as the solution with the professional roadies, setting you up for success.
+With the right tools in place, tuned perfectly for your needs, you’re in a great position to put on your best performance.